-The EYFS weekly newsletter which is posted on the EYFS Nursery page which communicates the literacy focus to inform and encourage home learning.
+The EYFS weekly newsletter which is posted on Google Classroom communicates the literacy focus to inform and encourage home learning.

-All the children in Reception are encouraged to use Mathletics, the online maths programme in line with the rest of the school.
+All the children in Reception are taught through Power Maths, the online maths programme in line with the rest of the school.

-The EYFS weekly newsletter which is posted on the EYFS Nursery page which communicates the literacy focus to inform and encourage home learning.
+The EYFS weekly newsletter which is posted on Google classroom communicates the Mathematics focus to inform and encourage home learning.

 5.2.3 Understanding the World